Who are the vaccine frontrunners and how promising are their developed prototypes – that’s what we’re going to discover

 The multinational Swedish-British biopharmaceutical company has been among the world’s largest pharmaceutical companies since its merger in 1999.
 It offers a range of medical treatment products for oncology; cardiovascular, renal, and metabolism (CVRM) diseases; respiratory diseases, and immunology.
 AstraZeneca’s products also address neuroscience issues, some inflammatory diseases, and infections, particularly those resistant to current antibiotics.
 The company has previously worked with influenza vaccines.

 Together with the University of Oxford, the European biopharmaceutical leader has started developing its experimental COVID-19 vaccine in April.
-The first results from Phase 3 trials may seem not as impressive as its counterparts mentioned before.
+The first results from Phase 3 trials may seem not as impressive as their counterparts mentioned before.
 Nevertheless, even at this rate, the candidate can save millions of lives.
 Moreover, if the initial test results confirm, it could prove to be more affordable since less than two doses are required.
 It also means that more people could be vaccinated without increasing the planned vaccine supply.

 The total vaccine efficacy is 70%.
 The results comprise data from two dosing regimes.
-In the first dosing scenario, the volunteers had a full dose injected twice with a one-month interval.
+In the first dosing scenario, the volunteers had a full dose injected twice at a one-month interval.
 This proved effective only for 62%.
 The second variant involved a half-dose first and a full dose of the vaccine later.
 In the latter case, efficiency had a higher 90% rate.
 Both Pfizer’s and Moderna’s prototypes need two full doses to create a proper immune reaction.

 AstraZeneca’s vaccine candidate also uses a different technology than Pfizer and Moderna do.
 Instead of mRNA, viral vector technology deploys an altered common cold virus to carry the genetic material of the coronavirus and produce an immune response.